-- a) On lands designated for New Neighbourhood development, existing agricultural uses may continue until the land is required for residential purposes. - b) Non-agricultural developments will generally not be allowed within these areas until an overall concept plan has been approved as per New Neighbourhoods NN1(d). - Certain agricultural operations such as greenhouses, nurseries, market gardens, and similar operations may be considered on smaller parcels of land as conditional uses until the land is required for residential purposes. - d) Certain compatible non-agricultural uses such as sand and gravel operations may be considered as conditional uses until the land is required for residential purposes. - e) No new livestock operations or expansion of existing livestock operations shall be permitted within the City of Dauphin.
+- a) On lands designated for New Neighbourhood development, existing agricultural operations may continue until the land is required for residential purposes. - b) Non-agricultural developments will generally not be allowed within these areas until an overall concept plan has been approved as per New Neighbourhoods NN1(d). - c) Certain agricultural operations such as greenhouses, nurseries, market gardens, and similar operations may be considered on smaller parcels of land as conditional uses until the land is required for residential purposes. - d) No new livestock operations or expansion of existing livestock operations shall be permitted within the city.